dcdpr/did-btc1/chapters/Beacons.md

 ### Aggregation

 Three types of ::BTC1 Beacons:: are defined: SingletonBeacon, MapBeacon and SMTBeacon.
-Two of them, MapBeacon and SMTBeacon, support aggregation, i.e. the act of  committing to multiple ::BTC1 Update Announcements:: in a single transaction.
+Two of them, MapBeacon and SMTBeacon, support aggregation, i.e. the act of  committing to multiple ::BTC1 Update Announcements:: in a ::Beacon Signal::.

 How coordination between an aggregator and multiple ::Beacon participants:: is managed is out of scope, but one possible mechanism is outlined in “MuSig2 3-of-3 Multisig with Coordinator Facilitation” at [MuSig2 Sequence Diagrams](https://developer.blockchaincommons.com/musig/sequence/#musig2-3-of-3-multisig-with-coordinator-facilitation).

-When defining a Beacon Cohort, the Beacon Aggregator may define the conditions for the cohort, including but not limited to:
+When defining a ::Beacon Cohort::, the ::Beacon Aggregator:: may define the conditions for the cohort, including but not limited to:

 * Automatic publication to ::CAS:: (Map Beacon only)
 * Minimum and/or maximum number of ::Beacon participants::